AztechMC/Modern-Industrialization/docs/ADDING_RECIPES.md

 - `item_outputs`: The list of items it produces.
 - `fluid_inputs`: The list of fluids it consumes.
 - `fluid_outputs`: The list of fluids it produces.
+- `process_conditions`: A list of additional conditions for the recipe to be processed by the machine.

 You can find plenty of examples for the JSON format in [our files](../src/main/resources/data/modern_industrialization/recipes).
 For example, the assembler recipe for the trash can looks [like this](../src/main/resources/data/modern_industrialization/recipes/trash_can_assembler.json).